-The Ballestas Islands Tour in Peru is a boat tour to a set of small rocky islands off the coast of Peru.
+The Ballestas Islands Tour in Peru is a boat tour to a set of small rocky islands off the coast of Paracas.
 They’re called the poor man’s Galapagos, because of the surprising amount of wildlife that call the islands home, and the short trip is totally worth it.
 You’ll see a dizzying number of birds, as well as sea lions, penguins, starfish and crabs.
 And well, we’re always down for the poor man’s version of most things, especially when I can get some spectacular shots.

 You get to Ballestas Islands from a town called Paracas, also home to the Paracas National Reserve.
 From the little town, you take a boat ride in the morning with various tour companies.
-We booked with Paracas Explorer on FindLocalTrips.com and found them to be a good, safe option.
+We booked the Ballestas Islands tour with Paracas Explorer on FindLocalTrips.com and found them to be a good, safe option.

 The boats seat about 30 or so people comfortably, each person gets a lifejacket and their own seat.
 It’s very steady and you can easily take your camera equipment on board with little fear of getting wet at all.

 I sat on the right side of the boat, and as usual I felt the left might have been better?
 It’s a running battle I have with myself, is the other side really better or is this just a version of the grass being greener?

 Anyway off we went, and at first the islands just look like a bunch of uninhabited chunks of rock.
 As you get closer though, you realize the surface is moving.
 Teeming with hundreds of thousands of birds.
 Yes, that white stuff – birds.
 The black stuff – also birds.
 It is an insane amount of birds.

 Needless to say, this could be terrifying to someone who is scared of birds.
 Also important, wear a rainjacket or cap in case the birds decide to bless you with a little something.
 They made it sound like everybody gets showered in poop but almost no one on our boat actually got pooped on so it’s not that bad.